Inside a Heist of U.S. Chip Designs, as China Bids for Tech Power

 “The YMTC one is virtually identical to Samsung’s, which makes it pretty clear they’ve been copying,” Newman said.

 A Samsung spokeswoman declined to comment, and YMTC officials did not return calls for comment.
-President Xi Jinping of China visited YMTC’s production facilities this year, one way China’s leaders show their endorsement for projects.
+Earlier this year, President Xi Jinping of China visited YMTC’s production facilities, one way China’s leaders show their endorsement for projects.

 China defends Made in China 2025 as necessary for its economic survival.
 It still depends on other countries for crucial goods like chips and software, and China is offering funding for homegrown labs and for entrepreneurs who hope to grab a piece of the future.

 But Trump administration officials in a report earlier this year recounted how Chinese officials have at times helped local companies get intellectual property from U.S. firms, including in the energy, electronics, software and avionics sectors.